As The Burned-out Nurse Practitioner, I talk a lot about overcoming nurse practitioner burnout.

 But I rarely talk about ways to prevent nurse practitioner burnout.

 But I know there are some of you who are not currently burned out.
 Maybe you have a nurse practitioner job with decent hours to allow for work-life balance.
 Or maybe you are just starting a new role and would like to prevent burnout.
 I love the preventative side of healthcare, it just makes sense.
 Why wouldn’t you want to prevent a chronic disease or illness that is going to cost you so much emotional, physical, and financial stress?
 Same thing goes for burnout.
 Why not develop some healthy habits to prevent nurse practitioner burnout and avoid the overwhelm, stress, and exhaustion?

 Here are 5 ways to prevent nurse practitioner burnout

 I hope you can use these 5 tips to prevent nurse practitioner burnout!
-Check out The Burned-out Nurse Practitioner’s website to learn more about preventing and overcoming burnout.
+Check out The Burned-out Nurse Practitioner’s website to learn more about overcoming and preventing nurse practitioner burnout.

 For time management and charting tips, check out The Nurse Practitioner Charting School– The one stop for all documentation resources created specifically for nurse practitioners.
 Learn more at www.npchartingschool.com

 **Full disclosure, this blog post may include affiliate links.
 I do receive a commission if any of the affiliate programs/services/supplies are purchased.
 This is at no extra cost to you but does allow me to continue to provide content as The Burned-out Nurse Practitioner!
 Thank you!